patrickangusjohngrant/Uvwpmacoh/README.md

 I could bang on at length about my distaste for any of the above.

-This project is really my attempt to see what remains when you take away all of the above.
+This project is really my attempt to see what remains when you take away all them.

 # That sounds very negative.
 How about you take that all and spin it in a positive light?